Gifts That Rock - What are the most popular gift items in the Geology.com store?

 Mineraloids are amorphous naturally-occurring inorganic solids that lack crystallinity.

-Intro 2 Long Sleeve is a major source of oil, natural gas and natural gas liquids in PA, OH and WV.
+Daddy the man the myth the legend funny gift for dad Long Sleeve is a major source of oil, natural gas and natural gas liquids in PA, OH and WV.

 Mars Meteorites Mars rovers have found dozens of meteorites while exploring the red planet.

 Morganite is an orange to pink gemstone, a variety of beryl, that is growing rapidly in popularity.